How to setup a ticket bot

 Tickets settings

-• Transcripts channel: Transcripts are automatically recorded, encrypted, and stored in cloud storage when Tickets are closed.
+• Transcripts channel: Transcripts are automatically recorded, encrypted, and stored in cloud storage when tickets are closed.
 A message will be sent to your transcripts channel to notify you the ticket was closed and provide you with a link to view the archive.

 • Overflow category: Discord limits each channel category to 50 channels.
 When you reach this limit, the Tickets bot can't open more ticket channels.
 Create an overflow category for additional channels.